 How to install the over the stove microwave

-This paragraph will explain in some few steps the different steps to install the Over Stove Microwave machines.
-The different steps are as follows:-
+This paragraph will explain the different steps in installing over-the-stove microwave machines.
+The different steps are as follows:

-• The first and foremost task which you must never forget is to switch off all the electrical appliances and along with it all the electrical connections in the kitchen when you will start installing the microwave device.
-This is also applicable for all the items which may again switch the power on and thus reexamine the kitchen again and again for surer results.
+- The first, and foremost, a task which you must never forget is to switch off all the electrical appliances along with it all the electrical connections in the kitchen before you start installing the microwave device.
+This is also applicable for all items that may accidentally switch the power on.
+Thus, reexamine the kitchen again and again for surer results.

 - The next step is to measure the dimensions of the microwave device.
-Otherwise, you do not measure it; you cannot make the cabinet required for its storage.
-Then what you need to do is to draw a double horizontal line on the walls and make it as much below from the ceiling as you can.
+Otherwise, you cannot make the cabinet required for its storage.
+What you need to do next is to draw a double horizontal line on the walls and make it as far below from the ceiling as you can.

-- The next step is for tracing the studs along the lines, and the best you can do is use a stud finder and see through the point the light penetrates.
+- The next step is tracing the studs along the lines, and the best you can do is use a stud finder and see through the point where the light penetrates.

-• The next task for you is to place the mounting plate of the over stove microwave and place the holes just above the studs.
+- The next task for you is to place the mounting plate of the over-the-stove microwave and place the holes just above the studs.
 Drill the holes where you want to put the screws.
-Make the holes narrower once you come near the microwave premises.
+Make the holes narrower when you get near the microwave.

-• The next task needs quite a caring attitude.
+- The next task needs a little bit of a caring attitude.
 This step is raising the microwave on the mounting plates.
-In this step you will need the assistance of some other persons and clip the microwave to the vent ducts in the ceiling.
+In this step, you will need the assistance of another person and clip the microwave to the vent ducts in the ceiling.

 - The next step is reconnecting all the wires.
 Connect the wires from the microwave to the electrical wires and your microwave is finally ready to use.
-Turn on the power on again.
+You can now turn on the power again.

 Things to keep in mind while buying

-There are many types of devices available in the market now a day.
-So there are certain things which you need to consider before buying one.
+There are many types of devices available in the market today.
+So there are certain things that you need to consider before buying one.
 So do make market research on the items and then go to buy one.
-You can now a day also but these types of microwave devices from the internet.
-This process saves both your time and effort.
+Make sure you do some research and check out some reviews before you go to buy one.
+You can also but these types of microwave devices from the internet these days.
+This process saves you both time and effort.

-In all the modern houses there are not plenty of spaces available so you need to make some arrangements which will reduce the space needed to keep one item.
-So the over stove microwave is such an arrangement which saves space and also at the same time keeping your foods healthy and warm.
+In many modern houses, there aren’t plenty of spaces available so you need to make some arrangements that will reduce the space needed to keep one item.
+The over-the-stove microwave is such an arrangement that saves space and at the same time, keeps your food healthy and warm.